About Town Hall Education

 Kelly Handler

-Kelly Handler (she/her) is very excited to be working with Town Hall.
+Kelly Handler (she/her) is very excited to be working with Town Hall as both a Teaching Artist and Education Coordinator.
 Kelly received a bachelors in Theater from Mills College in Oakland in 2021.
 She has trained and performed at the Young Rep Summer Conservatory as well as SingOut Theatre Company.
-Currently, she works part time as a language arts tutor and acting coach.
-She loves working with kids and is considering returning to school for a teaching credential.
-When she's not working, you can find her learning guitar or visiting friends.
+She loves kids and also works at Village Music School.
+When she's not working, you can find her learning guitar, going on walks with family, or visiting friends.

 • Erika March headshot